ArchiveBox/ArchiveBox/README.md

 After installing archivebox, just pass some new links to the `archivebox add` command to start your collection.

 ArchiveBox is written in Python 3.7 and uses wget, Chrome headless, youtube-dl, pywb, and other common UNIX tools to save each page you add in multiple redundant formats.
-It doesn't require a constantly running server or backend, just open the generated `output/index.html` in a browser to view the archive.
+It doesn't require a constantly running server or backend (though it does include an optional one), just open the generated `data/index.html` in a browser to view the archive or run `archivebox server` to use the interactive Web UI.
 It can import and export links as JSON (among other formats), so it's easy to script or hook up to other APIs.
 If you run it on a schedule and import from browser history or bookmarks regularly, you can sleep soundly knowing that the slice of the internet you care about will be automatically preserved in multiple, durable long-term formats that will be accessible for decades (or longer).

 <div align="center">